Latest updates about COVID in Australia and international borders.

 – (information taken from official website https://covid19.homeaffairs.gov.au/international-student-arrival-plans)

-We advise our student to contact us for any enquire about the pandemic situation in Australia or look for more official information about the International Borders in Australia in the following links:
+We advise our student to contact us with any enquiry about the pandemic situation in Australia or look for more official information about the International Borders in Australia in the following links:

 •https://www.health.gov.au/health-alerts/covid-19/international-travel •https://www.dese.gov.au/reopening-international-travel-students •www.Australia.gov.au/states •https://covid19.homeaffairs.gov.au/vaccinated-travellers.